FAQ's

 I’m concerned about being identified as a “minority” group.
 Are we are segregating ourselves from others & highlighting that we are “different”?

-APAEA provides a safe and empowering forum to discuss and address issues around race, gender, ethnicity, culture, inclusion, and discrimination that may be considered taboo in the normal work environment.
+APAEA provides a safe and empowering forum to discuss and address issues around race, gender, ethnicity, culture, belonging, and discrimination that may be considered taboo in the normal work environment.

 APAEA is not exclusive to Asian members and we are open to discussion on uncomfortable topics, identifying issues, and brainstorming solutions.

-As we work with Forest Service leadership, we want them to know that our strength is in diversity and inclusivity which can provide new ways to solve problems, build consensus, and create change
+As we work with partners and leadership, we want them to know that our strengths come from each and every one of us which can provide new ways to solve problems, build consensus, and create change

 Let’s do it!